ihrke/markdown-paper/README.md

+# markdown-paper

-# Scientific Papers in Markdown
+Scientific paper in markdown using LaTeX.

+See [markdown-talk](https://github.com/ihrke/markdown-talk) for template for a beamer-based presentation.

 The source of this document is written in [markdown](https://daringfireball.net/projects/markdown/) (file `paper.md`) and translated to latex using [pandoc](http://pandoc.org/) and customized templates located in the `templates` folder.
 References are stored in `references.bib` in [bibtex](http://www.bibtex.org/) format.